We use cookies on this site to enhance your user experience. Do You agree?

 In justified cases, the Committee may ask for additional opinions.

-The Committee shall decide whether or not to recommend appointment to a post by an absolute majority.
+The Committee shall decide whether or not to recommend employment in a given position by an absolute majority.

-The Chairperson of the Committee shall inform the Dean of the Faculty or the Head of the university-wide organisational unit in writing of the outcome of the Committee’s work, together with the protocol (the Secretary shall draw up the minutes of the Committee’s work).
+The Chairperson of the Committee shall inform the dean of the faculty or the head of the university-wide organisational unit in writing of the outcome of the Committee’s work, together with the report (the secretary shall draw up the report on the Committee’s work).

 Other positions